openai/transformer-debugger/README.md

 ## Setup

 Follow these steps to install the repo.
 You'll first need python/pip, as well as node/npm.
+Requires `Python >= 3.11`

 Though optional, we recommend you use a virtual environment or equivalent: